UNODC Country Programme (2011-2014)

 - In the area of drug treatment and rehabilitation, training manuals were developed on the treatment of children and adolescents, psychosocial services to women drug users, and treatment of Amphetamine Type Stimulants (ATS) use through behavioural management and brief interventions.
 Trainers and service providers have been trained to use these manuals in treating drug users and further training of clinicians in their daily work.
 The trainings are followed by booster and evaluation sessions.
 UNODC Iran has also been supporting the national counterparts to improve drug demand reduction planning and policy making through the evaluation of the following treatment programmes: drug treatment among adolescents, residential short-term treatment, and group therapy practices.
 Furthermore, UNODC Iran has been promoting the integration of drug prevention and care services into the Primary Health Care System.

-- UNODC has been active in community awareness-raising in the areas of drug and HIV prevention and HIV and stigma through the production of awareness-raising materials and the yearly organization of events and ceremonies on the occasion of the World Aids Day, with the participation of the relevant NGOs, governmental organizations and people living with HIV.
+- UNODC Iran has been active in community awareness-raising in the areas of drug and HIV prevention and HIV and stigma through the production of awareness-raising materials and the yearly organization of events and ceremonies on the occasion of the World Aids Day, with the participation of the relevant NGOs, Governmental organizations and people living with HIV.
 Key advocacy initiatives include:

-- The organization of a cartoon competition and two exhibitions in 2012 on the negative effects of stigma and discrimination on people living with HIV, in collaboration with the Drug Control Headquarters, Simay-e-Sabz-e-Rahaee NGO, and UNAIDS.
+- The organization of a cartoon competition and two exhibitions in 2012 on the negative effects of stigma and discrimination on people living with HIV, in collaboration with the Drug Control Headquarters (DCHQ), Simay-e-Sabz-e-Rahaee NGO, and UNAIDS.
 In 2014, UNODC published the full collection of the cartoons displayed in the exhibition in a book entitled "Collection of Cartoons on HIV/AIDS".